Last updated: 12-Nov-2008

 Here is the Amiga specific guide:

 Note to PowerPC users: if you run the client together with the 68k client, make sure to use separate checkpoint files for each client!
-Of course normally this is the case, since the differently named 68k and PPC clients will create checkpoint files with the same stub names as their executables.
+Normally this should be the case, since the differently named 68k and PPC clients will create checkpoint files with the same stub names as their executables.

 How do I attribute my work to the Amiga effort?

 The E-mail address you have set in the configuration is used to register you in the Distributed.Net database, any work you submit will be listed under that address.
-That's all fine and dandy, but D.Net cannot know you want your work to be counted under the Amiga team effort as well, so you have to set that.
-For this they have an automated web based frontend where you can change such things.
+At this point D.Net does not know you want your work to be counted under the Amiga team effort as well, for this they have an automated web based frontend where you can change such settings.
 Once you have flushed some of your work to the Distributed.Net proxies and their database contains your address and lists it in their statistics (this could take up to 24 hours) you can go to the appropriate webpage and attribute the work you have done and will do to the Amiga team.

-To do this, go to the Distributed Net statistics page (this is for OGR, click on links at the bottom for the other projects like RC5), click in the string box below 'Participant Stats' at the top, enter your own E-mail address and click on the 'Search' button (for most browsers pressing the enter key is enough).
+To do this, go to the Distributed Net statistics page (this is for OGR, click on links at the bottom for the other projects like RC5), click in the string box below 'Participant Stats' at the top, enter your own E-mail address and click on the 'Search' button.
 Click on the line for your E-mail on the page that appears, this will take you to the statistics for your own E-mail address.
 At the bottom of that page you will see a link 'I cannot remember my password' or something to that effect, click on it; you will now be mailed a password by Distributed.net.

-Additionally, you can edit some info about yourself ('Edit your Information' under 'Project Stats' at the top of any stats page) again using your E-mail and password (most browsers will cache it, so you might not have to enter the combo again).
-Note that this page might be under (partial) construction as new features are added and some of it might not always work.
+Additionally, you can edit some info about yourself ('Edit your Information' under 'Project Stats' at the top of any stats page) again using your E-mail and password (if your browser caches it, you might not have to enter the combo again).

 In case you ever forget your password, simply search for your E-mail (or possibly ID or name if you hide your E-mail) and click on the 'I forgot my password' link, it will be remailed to you then.
 Should you have changed E-mail, the old one not be active anymore, or misspelled an E-mail so you can't get a password to retire it by conventional means you can mail help@distributed.net for help.